American Rescue Plan Safe Return to In-person Instruction and Continuity of Service

 Wellness checks should be conducted at home daily before coming to school.

-Face Coverings guidelines effective June 2, 2021, Governor DeWine’s mask mandate has expired.
-We will continue to follow the Governor’s orders.
-At any point during the 2021-2022 school year the face mandate is reinstated for facial coverings during the school day or at school events.
-Training will be provided to staff and students on proper mask wearing.
+Face Coverings will be optional beginning Monday, November 1, 2021.
+At any point during the remainder of 2021-2022 school year the mandate requiring facial coverings during the school day or at school events may be subject to change.

 Frequent handwashing with soap and water for at least 20 seconds.